 On top of these expected competencies, the robotics specialist also needs to have a grasp on the basic soft skills that all advanced manufacturing jobs require, like communication, problem-solving, leadership, critical thinking, etc. One of the most important skills in this position is being able to communicate with the executive team regarding making changes to increase efficiency and productivity.

 Just like with the robotics technician, the specialist role requires a lot of hands-on training.
 There are a lot of mechanically trained specialists in other industries who could certainly make the transition to a robotics career path through on-the-job training and practical education.
-Technicians can also hone their skills and work towards roles as specialists if they feel so inclined.
+Robot technicians can also hone their skills and work towards roles as specialists if they feel so inclined.

 Due to the increased scope of the specialist’s role in the manufacturing workplace, however, it is generally recommended to have some post-high school academic education as well.
 Skills like project management for manufacturing and advanced computer and robot programming lend themselves well to various degree paths and higher educations.